Centralized Course Evaluation (CCE) FAQ - Department Chair

 Instructors frequently reviewing their response rates to identify courses with low rates is recommended.
 For such courses, instructors are asked to remind and encourage their students to complete the evaluation.

-When will course evaluation reports be available for review?
+When will course evaluation reports be available for review/released?

-Reports will be available 12 days after the end of the term.
+Reports will be available 12 calendar days after the end of the course.

 Who will have automatic access to the CCE completed reports?